lacerbi/lacerbi.github.io/_posts/2024-11-27-vi-is-just-inference.md

 That is a great question.
 Why can't we just use the target as is? *Because we can't.*

-Yes, we may be able to evaluate $$ \widetilde{p}(\theta) $$ for any chosen value of $$ \theta $$, but that alone does not tell us much.<d-footnote>Even knowing $$ \mathcal{Z} $$ might not help that much.</d-footnote> What is the shape of this distribution?
+Yes, we may be able to evaluate $$ \widetilde{p}(\theta) $$ for any chosen value of $$ \theta $$, but that alone does not tell us much.<d-footnote>Even knowing the normalization constant might not help that much.</d-footnote> What is the shape of this distribution?
 What are its moments?
 Its covariance structure?
 Does it have multiple modes?
 What is the expectation of an arbitrary function $$ f(\theta) $$ under the target?
 We may not know any of that!

 *One way* to compute these values might be to get samples from the target... but how do we get those?
 How do we draw samples from the target if we only know an unnormalized $$ \widetilde{p}(\theta) $$?<d-footnote>Yes, one answer is MCMC (Markov Chain Monte Carlo), as surely you know thanks to the MCMC mafia.
 Point is, there are *other* answers.</d-footnote>

 In short, we have our largely-unusable target and we would like to replace it with something that is easy to use and compute with for all the quantities we care about.
-There is a magical imponderable word for that: we want a distribution which is *tractable*.
+There is an imponderable word for that: we want a distribution which is *tractable*.

-###  Making the target tractable
+###  Making the intractable tractable

-This is the key of what variational inference does: it takes an intractable target distribution and it gives back a *tractable* approximation $$ q $$, belonging to a class of our choice.
+This is the magic of what variational inference does: it takes an intractable target distribution and it gives back a *tractable* approximation $$ q $$, belonging to a class of our choice.
 What tractable exactly means is up for discussion, but at the very least we expect these properties:

 - $$ q $$ is normalized
 - We can draw samples from $$ q $$